MorStone/HW2/README.md

 # Cheese Cake Recipe

 ## Ingredients
-###Crust:
+### Crust
 1. 1/2 cups graham cracker crumbs
 2. 1/4 teaspoon ground cinnamon
 3. 1/3 cup melted margarine
-###FILLING:
+### Filling
 4. 4 (8 oz.) packages cream cheese, softened
 5. 1 1/4 cups sugar 1/2 cup sour cream
+### Topping
 6. 2 teaspoons vanilla extract
 7. 5 large eggs
-###TOPPING:
 8. 1/2 cup sour cream
 9. 2 teaspoons sugar

+## Instructions
--Preheat oven to 475°F. Place a large pan filled with 1/2 inch water in oven.
+- Preheat oven to 475°F. Place a large pan filled with 1/2 inch water in oven.

--Make crust: Mix graham cracker crumbs and cinnamon; add margarine.
+- Make crust: Mix graham cracker crumbs and cinnamon; add margarine.
 Press crust onto bottom and 2/3 of the way up a 9-inch springform pan lined with parchment.
 Wrap a large piece of foil around bottom of pan.
 Freeze until filling is prepared.

--Make filling: Use an electric mixer to mix cream cheese, sugar, sour cream and vanilla.
+- Make filling: Use an electric mixer to mix cream cheese, sugar, sour cream and vanilla.
 Blend until smooth and creamy.
 Scrape down sides of bowl.
 Whisk eggs in a bowl; add to cream cheese mixture.
 Blend just until eggs are incorporated.

--Remove crust from freezer and pour in filling.
+- Remove crust from freezer and pour in filling.
 Carefully place cheesecake into preheated water bath.
 Bake for 12 minutes; turn oven to 350°F and bake until top of cheesecake turns golden, 50 to 60 minutes.
 Remove cake to a wire rack to cool.

--Make topping: Combine sour cream and sugar; spread over cake.
+- Make topping: Combine sour cream and sugar; spread over cake.
 Cover and refrigerate at least 4 hours.

 ![Cheese Cake](